MadnessEngineering/Swarmonomicon/README.md

 - Configuration management for agents and tools

 #### In Progress 🚧
-- Session management with turn detection
-- Audio handling and voice activity detection
-- Background LLM calls for high-stakes decisions
+- adding entry point for greeter
-- State machine validation for collecting user information
-- Frontend UI components
+- update todo_worker to keep a record of tasks and to log more items
+- add mqtt logging for log agent to watch and react too

 ## Setup